BEST IDEAS AND BETTER TIPS

 And just like everybody else...
 We never thought it would happen to us.

 We'd just returned from a wet camping holiday.
-I felt unwell.
-Our tent was drying out on the driveway.
-I was making dirty clothes into piles from opened suitcases spread across the floor ready to wash.
+Our tent was sprawled across the driveway, drying.
+I was making piles of dirty clothes from opened suitcases on the floor ready to wash.
 The place was a mess.
-And I needed to shop because we had no bread, milk or fresh food in the house for the kids to eat.
+We had no bread, milk or fresh food in the house for the kids to eat.

 Then in amongst the chaos a mate brought my husband home from the surf.
 He'd been injured.